php-tuf/php-tuf/README.md

 1. Install dependencies and TUF:

        pip install -r requirements.txt

-## PHP-TUF client requirements

-The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

-- Minimum required PHP version: 7.2
-- Requires `ext-json`
-- The `paragonie/sodium_compat` dependency provides a polyfill for the Sodium cryptography library; however, installing `ext-sodium` is recommended for better performance and security.

 ## Code Style
 Run `composer phpcs` to check for code style compliance.
 The code adheres to PSR-2 code standards.